Eothen (Warhol estate): Residence of Andy Warhol

 Pop artist Andy Warhol and his film collaborator Paul Morrissey purchased the property for $225,000 in 1971.
 According to Morrissey, the Church family called the property Eothen, which is Greek for "from the East" or "from the dawn."

-In addition to the residence of Mr. Winters, the caretaker, the property had one main lodge-style 5-bedroom house, three cottages, a stable, and a three-car garage situated at the end of a long, winding private drive.
+In addition to serving as the residence of Mr. Winters, the caretaker, the property comprised a main five-bedroom lodge-style house, four cottages, a stable, and a three-car garage, all situated at the end of a long, winding private drive.
 There was a guest ranch nearby where horses could be rented to ride to the white sand beaches over the dunes.
 About half a mile to the west, in the direction of Montauk Village, lived talk-show host Dick Cavett and his actress wife, Carrie Nye.
 Near the Coast Guard facility at Montauk Point, a half mile to the east, was a bungalow owned by photographer Peter Beard.
 As Bob Colacello, former editor of Warhol's Interview magazine, noted, Eothen was "the Factory answer to Hyannisport," the Kennedy Compound in Hyannis Port, Massachusetts on Cape Cod.

-A portion of the compound's operating expenses were covered by renting the main house.
-The other two cottages were usually occupied by people in Warhol's inner circle.
-"We, people like Andy’s boyfriend Jed Johnson, and Bob Colacello, stayed in the other two cottages.
-So did Tom Cashin and Jed's brother Jay," said Vincent Fremont, who oversaw Warhol's studio, the Factory.
+Because the mile-long dirt driveway required extensive infrastructure that frequently failed in winter, creating constant maintenance costs, Warhol rented out the main house to offset expenses.
+The other cottages were usually occupied by people in Warhol's inner circle.
+"We, people like Andy's boyfriend Jed Johnson, and Bob Colacello, stayed in the other two cottages.
+So did Tom Cashin and Jed's brother Jay," said Vincent Fremont, who was in charge of the sleeping arrangements.
 When they weren't renting the main house, Fremont would go to the farmers' market in the neighboring town of Amagansett, New York to buy food for their weekend visitors.